aagdev/mlimgsynth/README.md

 To start from an initial image (img2img) add the options `-i IMAGE.png` and `--f-t-ini 0.7`.
 The second option controls the strength by changing the initial time in the denoising process, you may try any value between 0 (no changes) and 1.

 If the image has an alpha channel (transparency), it is used as a mask for inpainting.
+You can modify the alpha channel of an image using an editor like GIMP (remember to tick the option "Save color values from transparent pixels" when saving).

 ### Lora's